tbee/sway/README.md

         .data(cities); // cities is a List<City>
 ```

-Or creating a strongly typed text field would be as simple as:
+Or creating a strongly typed text field the is bound to the property of a Java bean would be as simple as:

 ``` java
 var sTextField = STextField.ofBind(city, "name");